When We Fight, We Fight To Win

 Available Insurance Coverage

-A judge or jury can award damages against at-fault parties, but if they have no money, victims won’t be able to recover compensation.
+A judge or jury can award damages against at-fault parties, but if the parties have no money, then victims won’t be able to recover compensation.

-Experienced truck accident attorneys should be able to help their clients explore any and all viable avenues for recovering the full amount of compensation they need – whether it’s through trucking operators with larger commercial policies, multiple/third-party defendants that contributed to a crash, their own UM/UIM insurance (if they have this additional coverage), or other available options.
+Experienced truck accident attorneys should be able to help their clients explore any and all viable avenues for recovering the full amount of compensation they need – whether it’s through trucking operators with larger commercial policies, multiple/third-party defendants that contributed to a crash, their own uninsured/underinsured motorist (UM/UIM) insurance (if they have this additional coverage) or other available options.

 Denials And Disputes

-A case where victims are unable to prove fault and liability ultimately has little value in terms of any settlement or verdict.
+A case where the victim is unable to prove fault and liability ultimately has little value in terms of any settlement or verdict.
 What’s more, denials and disputes from at-fault trucking companies and insurance carriers can put any final damages award or negotiated settlement at risk.

 For example, defendants may argue that victims contributed to their own accidents in some way or that another party is to blame.
 Trucking operators and insurers also want to minimize their losses and generally do what they can to pay as little as possible.